 The NSABP began its research program in colorectal cancer in 1977, and since that time has randomized almost 15,000 patients into large Phase III trials.
-The data from these trials have had a significant influence on the treatment of colorectal cancer and, indeed, a trial initiated in 1987 established the standard of care for chemotherapy following surgical removal of the primary tumor in colon cancer patients.
-A review of the findings after ten years of follow-up of these patients still shows a substantial survival advantage in favor of 5-FU and leucovorin, a regimen still used today as a standard of care.
-Because of the positive result from this early trial, 5-FU and leucovorin have become the control arm for subsequent NSABP trials assessing adjuvant therapy in patients with colon cancer.
-A study that accrued nearly 2,500 patients was reported at the 2005 meeting of ASCO, the largest international oncology meeting in the world.
+The data from these trials have had a significant influence on the treatment of colorectal cancer and, indeed, a trial initiated in 1987 established chemotherapy as the standard of care following surgical removal of the primary tumor in colon cancer patients (NSABP C-04).
+A review of the findings after ten years of follow-up of these patients still shows a substantial survival advantage in favor of 5-FU and leucovorin, the backbone of regimens still used today.
+Because of the positive result from this early trial, 5-FU and leucovorin was used as the control arm for subsequent NSABP trials assessing adjuvant therapy in patients with colon cancer.
+A study that accrued nearly 2,500 patients was reported at the 2005 meeting of ASCO (NSABP C-07), the largest international oncology meeting in the world.
 The study demonstrated the value of adding a third drug (oxaliplatin) to the standard of 5-FU and leucovorin, which produced a significant improvement in disease-free survival.

 The NSABP has also contributed to the advancement of adjuvant therapy for patients with rectal cancer.
 A controlled clinical trial demonstrated a significant improvement in local tumor control when pelvic radiation therapy was given in addition to postoperative chemotherapy.
 This is an important finding since uncontrolled tumor in the pelvis can produce severe pain, infections, and interference with function of the urinary bladder.
 Another clinical trial demonstrated that radiation and chemotherapy can be safely given preoperatively for patients with rectal cancer, and that the achievement of a complete tumor response correlates with improved long term outcome.